 - Order fulfillment

-Inventory management is crucial to ensure that operations remain efficient and continue to function as they should in the long term.
+Inventory management is crucial to operational efficiency.
 If you don’t ensure that you are engaging in inventory management correctly, then you will struggle with heavy costs, low profits and low levels of customer service.
-Ultimately, it could cause the failure of your business.

 What are the Benefits of Cross Docking?

-- The first benefit is that cross docking is going to reduce the size needed for your facility.
+- The first benefit is that cross docking reduces the size needed for your facility.
 That’s due to the fact that there’s very little storage.
 So, you reduce the footprint and any costs associated with this.
 Of course, this also means that the costs of storing inventory decreases as well.

-- You are going to see significant reductions in material handling too.
-This is going to be limited to just staging loading and unloading.
+- You’ll see significant reductions in material handling, too.
+This is going to be limited to just staging, loading, and unloading.
 You won’t have to worry about high levels of putaway activity or picking.

-You might be wondering how cross docking is different from the typical warehouse storage facility or solution.
+You might wonder how warehousing and cross docking differ.
 Well, there are a few factors that you should keep in mind here.
 It’s perhaps worth beginning by thinking about size.
-As already mentioned, the typical cross dock facility is going to be significantly smaller compared to the standard warehouse.
+As already mentioned, the typical cross dock facility is going to be significantly smaller than a standard warehouse.

 How Does Cross Docking Reduce Storage and Handling Costs?